-A smooth plane curve with non-vanishing curvature has at every point an osculating circle which is tangent to the curve at this point and shares the curvature with it.
-That is, the osculating circles are 2nd order tangent to the curve at every point.
-At some points the osculating circle may be tangent to higher order.
+smooth plane curve with nonvanishing curvature has at every point an osculating circle that is tangent to the curve at that point and shares its curvature.
+That is, the osculating circles are second-order tangent to the curve at every point.
+At some points, the osculating circle may be tangent to higher order.
 Such points are called vertices, and these are the critical points of the curvature.

-Theorem 1.1 (Tait-Kneser).
-The osculating circles of a vertex-free plane curve with non-vanishing curvature are disjoint and pairwise nested, see Figure 1.
+THEOREM 1.
+(Tait-Kneser).
+The osculating circles of a vertex-free plane curve with nonvanishing curvature are disjoint and nested, as illustrated in Figure 1.

-This theorem is more than a century old [17]; it has numerous variations and ramifications, see the survey [9].
+This theorem is more than a century old [17].
+It has numerous variations and ramifications; see the survey [9].

-The osculating circles of a curve with monotone curvature form a foliation of the annulus bounded by the osculating circles at the end points of the the curve.
-We leave it to the reader to mull over the seemingly paradoxical property of this foliation: the curve is tangent to the leaves at every point, but it is not contained in a single leaf (isn't it similar to a non-constant function having everywhere vanishing derivative?!)
+The osculating circles of a curve with monotone curvature form a foliation of the annulus bounded by the osculating circles at the endpoints of the curve.
+We leave it to the reader to mull over the seemingly paradoxical property of this foliation: the curve is tangent to the leaves at every point, but it is not contained in a single leaf.
+(Is it not similar to a nonconstant function having everywhere vanishing derivative?)

-The original Tait's proof was very short, just two paragraphs long; it made use of the notions of evolute and involute of a curve.
-We present a different proof of Theorem 1.1 that will also work in the variations to follow.
+Tait's original proof was very short, just two paragraphs long; it made use of the notions of evolute and involute of a curve.
+We present a different proof of Theorem 1 that will also work in the variations to follow.